 Is the surgery center credentialed with the state?

 Yes our surgery center is certified and has been inspected with the state.
-We are also in the process of being credentialed by the AAAASF.
+We are also certified by the AAAASF.

 Who does anesthesia at U First Surgical Center?